"...let there be beauty and strength, power and compassion, honour and humility, mirth and reverence within you."

 Males who practice magic are simply called witches.
-The term "warlock" is said to refer to those who break the sacred oaths taken during initiation and divulge the Mysteries to non-Wiccans, though the etymology of the term 'warlock' leads in a different direction.
+The term "warlock" is said to refer to those who break the sacred oaths taken during initiation and divulge the Mysteries to non-Wiccans, and the actual etymology of the term 'warlock' indeed derives from "oathbreaker" in Old English.
 It is also quite offensive to call one such.
 The terms "wizard" and sorcerer/sorceress (and similar) are almost never used.

-Wicca became "mainstream" to an extent during The Nineties
+Wicca became "mainstream" to an extent during The '90s

 .
-The polemic writings of the Silver Ravenwolf became popular, movies such as The Craft
+The polemic writings of Silver Ravenwolf became popular, movies such as The Craft

 were released during this period, TV shows such as Charmed